 We can’t rave enough about our foot pump water system.
 It’s easy to install and easy to use.
 It really helps us pay attention to conserving our water supply, and the foot controls make it simple to wash dishes with both hands.
 This foot pump is made for marine use, but it’s also perfect for vanlife.

 We highly, highly, highly recommend incorporating a foot pump into any van build.
 It’s much more convenient than a hand pump, and it’s easier to hook up than an electric pump.
 We love it so much we’re planning on installing one whenever we eventually build a tiny house on a badass piece of property somewhere.

 2. Legit Solar Power Setup

-We didn’t want to constantly worry about electricity on the road, so we decided to go big with our solar power setup from the very beginning and bought a 400-watt kit from Renogy.
+We didn’t want to constantly worry about electricity on the road, so we decided to go big with our van life electrical system from the very beginning and bought a 400-watt kit from Renogy.
 With 300-watts of solar on our roof (and another 100-watt panel on a portable PVC frame stashed in the trunk), we have much more capacity than most vandwellers.